What is textile sample dyeing in the dyeing lab? Based on the colour requirement and…

 Piece dyeing refers to a method for dyeing the woven fabric blank, and the common methods are in the form of rope-like dyeing, jet dyeing, roll-dyeing, padding and slasher dyeing, and only the piece dyeing of the fabric is introduced here.

 In the current textile, piece dyeing of fabric is the most important dyeing method.
 In addition to dyeing in the same color, it can also be dyed in different colors, such as printing, sandwich dyeing, hair tip dyeing and so on.
 Fabric dyeing can be dyed with flat width or rope, or by dip dyeing, padding, gas-phase transfer dyeing and so on.

 2.5 Garment dyed

-In order to meet the market demand and to make a respond quickly, or in order to obtain a special style, before the dyeing or printing, the fabric should be pre-treated to make the garment.
+In order to meet the market demand and to make respond quickly, or in order to obtain a special style, before the dyeing or printing, the fabric should be pre-treated to make the garment.
 The garment is dyed by dip dyeing, both woven and knitted fabrics can be dyed.
-Garment dyeing is mostly suitable for knitted socks, T-shirts and other knitted clothing, sweaters, pants, shirts and other simple ready-to-wear.
+Garment dyeing is mostly suitable for knitted socks, T-shirts, and other knitted clothing, sweaters, pants, shirts, and other simple ready-to-wear.

 In general, the dyeing cost will be relevant lower at the beginning of the dyeing process, any color can be repaired in the back production, but the market reaction speed is slow, and the amount of bonus of colored semi-product is large.
 At the later dyeing process, not only the amount of semi-product bonus can be reduced, but also the rapid response can be made according to the market demand, but the requirement of the dyeing uniformity, the dye, and the processing process is high.